ibm-cloud-docs/watsonxdata/faqs.md

 **The lite plan has ended.
 How do I upgrade to the enterprise plan?**

 Either before or after your lite plan has concluded, you can create a paid account whether 'Subscription' or 'Pay as you go' IBM Cloud.
 Now, you can create your new {{site.data.keyword.lakehouse_short}} instance.
 The enterprise plan is available on IBM Cloud and AWS environments.
-You may create an enterprise plan instance once you have created a paid IBM cloud account (either 'Subscription' or 'Pay as you go') and then you can use a Cloud Object Store storage that you own to store data.
+You may create an enterprise plan instance once you have created a paid IBM cloud account (either 'Subscription' or 'Pay as you go') and then you can use a Cloud Object Store bucket that you own to store data.
 For more information, see [How to create instance for {{site.data.keyword.lakehouse_short}} enterprise plan](watsonxdata?topic=watsonxdata-getting-started) and see [How to use a Cloud Object Store bucket that you own to store data](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-quick_start).

 **How do I save data from a lite plan to an enterprise plan?**